betable/betable-ios-sdk/README.md

 This is the final step in the OAuth protocol.

-Implementing `BetableCredentialCallbacks` is mostly a matter of the `Betable` object notifying the game what is going on where player's credentials are concerned,
+Implementing `BetableCredentialCallbacks` is mostly a matter of the `Betable` object notifying the game what is going on where player's credentials are concerned...

     - (UIViewController*) currentGameView;